nazim806/react-animation/README.md

 # react-animation
-Using framer motion animation library in react app
+Using framer motion animation library in react app to enhance user experience.